ericlenio/scrash/README.md

 successful.

 # Running
-Run `./scrash -s` to start both the server and client inside a new gnu screen session.
+Run `./scrash` to start both the server and client inside a new gnu screen session.

-Alternatively, start the server with `npm start`.
-Then in another window launch the client shell with `./scrash`.

 Run `./scrash -h` for other command line options.